dragonregure/simple-transaction-webapp/README.md

 # Simple Transaction Webapp

 A Laravel application for managing simple financial transactions against a chart of accounts.
-The application lives in `backend-laravel` and uses Laravel Blade with the Vite asset pipeline.
-There is no separate frontend app(at least for now).
+The original application lives in `backend-laravel` and uses Laravel Blade with the Vite asset pipeline.
+A Vue SPA version also lives in `frontend` and consumes the Laravel API.

 ## What Is Included